prosodylab/prosodylab-alignermodels/README.md

 * SSHRC Canada Research Chair 218503
 * SSHRC Digging Into Data Challenge Grant 869-2009-0004

-## Citation

-Please you use this tool, we would appreciate if you cited the following paper:

-Gorman, Kyle, Jonathan Howell and Michael Wagner.
-2011.
-Prosodylab-Aligner: A Tool for Forced Alignment of Laboratory Speech.
-Canadian Acoustics.
-39.3.
-192–193.

 ## Using Github

 ### Sign Up